connexta/eve/client/components/README.md

 - **Trashable**: uses makeTrashable from Trashable.

 #### Props:
-- **urlList**: array of key/value pairs with the keys being the names of the builds and the values being links to the Jenkins build status
+- **content**: array of key/value pairs with the keys being the names of the builds and the values being links to the Jenkins build status
 - **listvert**: Boolean value which will list the build statuses vertically when true, rather than the default horizontal listing.

 #### API: